-Health Care Practitioner Titles and Designations - SB 1112 by Sen. Gayle Harrell (R-Stuart) and HB 1295 by Rep. Dr. Ralph Massullo (R-Inverness) provide that, for specified purposes, the use of specified titles or designations in connection with one's name constitutes the practice of medicine or the practice of osteopathic medicine, revise grounds for disciplinary action relating to a practitioner's use of such titles or designations in identifying himself or herself to patients or in advertisements for health care services, and require certain health care practitioners to prominently display a copy of their license in a conspicuous area of their practice.
+Health Care Practitioner Titles and Designations - SB 1112 by Sen. Gayle Harrell (R-Stuart) and HB 1295 by Rep. Dr. Ralph Massullo (R-Inverness) provide that, for specified purposes, the use of specified titles or designations in connection with one's name constitutes the practice of medicine (MD/DO), revise grounds for disciplinary action relating to a practitioner's use of titles or designations in identifying himself or herself to patients or in advertisements for health care services, and require certain health care practitioners to wear name tags.

-SB 1112 will be heard in the Senate Health Policy Committee on Tuesday, 1/30.
+HB 1295 was approved by the House Healthcare Regulation Subcommittee on Thursday, 2/1.
+SB 1112 was approved by the Senate Health Policy Committee on Tuesday, 1/30.